What is Lasinone?

 -

-toxicity.
-However, the Nitisinone dosage should not be altered solely to change
+However, the Nitisinone dosage should not be altered solely

 Clinical and other monitoring